Date of Degree

 Copyright 2012 Jennifer Halin Nestler

 Nestler, Jennifer Halin.
-"A geometric morphometric analysis of Crocodylus Niloticus: evidence for a cryptic species complex." thesis, University of Iowa, 2012.
+"A geometric morphometric analysis of Crocodylus Niloticus: evidence for a cryptic species complex."
+MS (Master of Science) thesis, University of Iowa, 2012.